 Going back to the garage – levering enterprise innovation

-Perhaps the financial services and other key industry sectors in a similar challenging situation could take advantage of the intrapreneurship concept by focusing on the development of a “back to the garage” enterprise culture which has already being taken up by the early adopter enterprises.
+Perhaps the financial services and other key industry sectors in a similar challenging situation could take advantage of the intrapreneurship concept by focusing on the development of a “back to the garage” corporate intrapreneurs, within an enterprise culture which has already being taken up by the early adopter enterprises.

-These organizations are applying intrapreneurship as a strategic and systemic lever to engage, enroll and empower people to effect the deep changes and business transformations required for 21st century growth, competitiveness and success.
+These organizations are applying intrapreneurship as a strategic and systemic lever to engage, enroll and empower people to affect the deep changes and business transformations required for 21st-century growth, competitiveness and success.

 What is intrepreneurship?